 The noncommercial software employed in the examples in this article can be downloaded from the following mirror site:

 - 2Mosaic (http://www.garykessler.net/download/2Mosaic_0_2_2.zip)

 - JPHS for Windows (http://www.garykessler.net/download/jphs_05.zip)

 Appendix C: Commercial Vendors Mentioned in this Article

 Author Bio and Acknowledgements

 At the time this paper was written, Gary C. Kessler was an Associate Professor at Champlain College in Burlington, Vermont.
 He is currently a professor of Homeland Security at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
 Gary holds a B.A. in Mathematics, an M.S. in Computer Science, and a Ph.D. in Computing Technology in Education.
-He is a CCE, CISSP, and member of the Vermont Internet Crimes Against Children Task Force.
+He is a CCE, CCFP, CISSP, and member of the North Florida Internet Crimes Against Children Task Force.
 He can be reached via e-mail at email@example.com.

 The author gratefully acknowledges comments and suggestions put forth by Eric Cole, Jack Seward, and FSC's anonymous reviewers.